menu

 Moyers is a tiny town located in the state of Oklahoma.
 With a population of 60 people and just one neighborhood, Moyers is the 355th largest community in Oklahoma.

-Moyers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Moyers isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moyers are a mix of both white- and blue-collar jobs.
 Overall, Moyers is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Moyers who work in maintenance occupations (56.67%), sales jobs (6.67%), and management occupations (3.33%).

-A relatively large number of people in Moyers telecommute to their jobs.
-Overall, about 32.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.14% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Moyers doesn't have a public transportation system that people use for their commute.
+Moyers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Moyers have a very low rate of college education: just 7.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Moyers has a very low overall level of education: only 7.04% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Moyers in 2022 was $22,760, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $91,040 for a family of four.
 However, Moyers contains both very wealthy and poor people as well.
 Moyers also has one of the higher rates of people living in poverty in the nation, with 38.37% of its population below the federal poverty line.